 An estimated number of 60 Dutch municipalities are currently working on experiments, projects and initiatives to give substance to the increasingly popular ‘smart city’ concept.
 Dutch municipalities try to implement new forms of ICT to address issues related to urbanisation, climate change, labour market participation, mobility, digitalization and sustainability.
 Whilst the smart city concept is still relatively new, and most projects are still in their pilot phase, typical Dutch characteristics of local governance are clearly present and play a role in the way smart cities take form in the Netherlands.

 Reliability, sustainability and continuity are important values for Dutch municipalities, when developing and implementing smart city projects.
 The to be implemented technology needs to be reliable and beneficial for the citizens and the municipality in the long term.
-Urban development tends to be an incremental process with small steps towards the end goals of building better cities.
+Urban development tends to be an incremental process with small steps towards the end goal of building better cities.
+This ultimately contributes to the stability of Dutch municipalities.
 The trust-based cooperation, pragmatic and consensus-oriented approach are characteristics that enable a continuous process of innovation.
 Therefore, Dutch municipalities already have a solid base to grow further on this subject and to play a key role in the international field of smart city development.